matrix-io/matrix-documentation/docs/matrix-hal/reference/everloop.md

 The `LedValue` object in `EverloopImage` contains the properties `red`, `green`, `blue`, `white`.
 These color properties accept an RGBW integer between 0-255.

-The following code shows how to set each led on your MATRIX device to green.
+The following code shows how to set each led in everloop_image to green.

 ```language-cpp
 // For each led, set RGBW colors